AbduazizZiyodov/AbduazizZiyodov/README.md

     }, status=200)
 ```

-- **🔥 I’m currently learning Angular and I also planning learn devOps!**
+- **🔥 I’m currently learning Angular and I'm also planning to learn devOps!**